Simprints Documentation

 // from the resulting intent and then trigger an enrolment

-String sessionId = data.getString(Constants.SIMPRINTS_SESSION_ID,"");
+sessionId = sessionId,

 }

-What is Identification+ ?
+What is Identification+?

 In our clinic scenario, assuming a patient comes to the clinic with no means of identification but is presumed to have enrolled before, the frontline worker can then run an identification to get the list of matching candidates, from which the frontline worker will choose the actual patient.

-In a case where the patient's information is not amongst the candidate list, the frontline worker can then choose to enrol the captured biometrics that were used for identification, without having to recapture the biometric data again.
+In a case where the patient's information is not on the candidate list, the frontline worker can then choose to enrol the captured biometrics that were used for identification, without having to recapture the biometric data again.
 Hence the name identification +.

 Identification+ Flow

-2. Simprints ID captures biometric data then checks for potential candidates and returns them
+1. Simprints ID captures biometric data then checks for potential candidates and returns them

-3. Calling app receives the result:
+2. The calling app receives the result:

 • Presents these database records to the frontline worker, to choose the actual information of the patient